 We have not been profitable since our inception in 1986.
-We reported net losses of \$41.8 million in the fiscal year ended December 31, 2022, \$65.4 million in the fiscal year ended December 31, 2021, \$55.2 million in the fiscal year ended December 31, 2020, and as of December 31, 2022, we had an accumulated deficit of \$464.3 million.
+We reported net losses of \$51.2 million in the fiscal year ended December 31, 2023, \$41.8 million in the fiscal year ended December 31, 2022, \$65.4 million in the fiscal year ended December 31, 2021, \$55.2 million in the fiscal year ended December 31, 2020, and as of December 31, 2023, we had an accumulated deficit of \$515.5 million.
+We had negative shareholder's equity of \$2.9 million as of December 31, 2023 (December 31, 2022, positive shareholder's equity of \$37.7 million).

 We have not generated any significant revenue to date and it is possible that we will never have sufficient product sales revenue (if any) to achieve profitability.
-We expect to continue to incur losses for at least the next several years as we or our collaborators and licensees pursue clinical trials and research and development efforts.
-To become profitable, we, either alone or with our collaborators and licensees, must successfully develop, manufacture and market our current product candidates tuspetinib or luxeptinib, as well as continue to identify, develop, manufacture and market new product candidates.
+We expect to continue to incur losses for at least the next several years as we or our collaborators and licensees pursue clinical trials, research and development efforts.
+To become profitable, we, either alone or with our collaborators and licensees, must successfully develop, manufacture and market our current product candidates tuspetinib, as well as continue to identify, develop, manufacture and market new product candidates.
 It is possible that we will never have significant product sales revenue or receive royalties on our licensed product candidates.
 If funding is insufficient at any time in the future, we may not be able to develop or commercialize our products, take advantage of business opportunities or respond to competitive pressures.

 We currently do not earn any revenues from our drug candidates and are therefore considered to be in the development stage.
 The continuation of our research and development activities and the commercialization of the targeted therapeutic products are dependent upon our ability to successfully finance and complete our research and development programs through a combination of equity financing and payments from strategic partners.
 We have no current sources of significant payments from strategic partners.
+As of the filing date, we have sufficient liquidity to support the Company's operations until August 2024.